Hhbecker/AssemblyEncryptionModule/README.md

 # LC3AssemblyProgramming

-The LC-3 (Little Computer 3) is a software tool that simulates a 16 bit instruction set architecture. chiragsakhuja/lc3tools.
+The LC-3 (Little Computer 3) is a software tool that simulates a 16 bit instruction set architecture.

+Chekc out the tool here: https://github.com/chiragsakhuja/lc3tools

 The LC-3 includes: